Monday, December 07, 2009

 Not so dumb question from Zaki:

 Why would someone like Anakin later turn bad and become Vader?
 Thinking that she won't get it if I spoke about greed, I answered: He wanted all the power for himself.
 While she thinks of power in superhero terms, I think about people's fundamental need for it as it relates to control over things external but never for that which is within.
+We both repeated ourselves at least twice more and left it at that.
+Both perplexed about the statements we made.

 Better if we just watch the movie ...